 The Group regularly monitors currency translation fluctuations.
 Generally, the Group looks to match the currency of its local assets to the currency of the local liabilities they support or to the United States dollar as the currency of the liabilities is generally pegged to the United States dollar.
 This achieves the objective of mitigating risk of loss arising from movements in currency.
-Policies written in currencies that are not pegged to the United States dollar as the United States dollar are not material and the Group considers the currency risk minimal.
+Policies written in currencies that are not pegged to the United States dollar are not material and the Group considers the currency risk minimal.